rcompat/rcompat/README.md

-filesystem operations, `@rcompat/http` for using a modern HTTP server working with WHATWG `Request`/`Response` (which Node doesn't support; rcompat wraps a Node request object into a WHATWG `Request` as it comes in), `@rcompat/invariant` for ensuring runtime invariants, `@rcompat/object` for object transformations, and many more useful modules and abstractions.
+filesystem operations, `@rcompat/http` for using a modern HTTP server working with WHATWG `Request`/`Response` (which Node doesn't support; rcompat wraps a Node request object into a WHATWG `Request` as it comes in), `@rcompat/invariant` for ensuring runtime invariants, `@rcompat/record` for record handling, and many more useful modules and abstractions.

 The standard library is designed to accommodate modern development needs: for example, `@rcompat/http` supports WebSockets (natively on Deno/Bun, and using